 User Experience - the prime subject in our website report card.
 Yes, a field that can make or break your website.
 With growing competition, the importance of UX has gained momentum and it is playing a major role in the software development process.
 Earlier it was more about the end product and less about the response, just like a food truck set up, where it is all about providing the food and not its feedback.
 But now the businesses want to take in the individual perspective and follow a more customer-oriented approach.
 This has mainly happened because of the User-Centric Design (known as UCD).
 It is, in fact, UX only that makes a website score brownie points in terms of generating leads as well as create a pull for the potential audience.

 What is the Agile Software Development Methodology?

 Software Development cycle has witnessed tremendous growth.
 With the latest changes, the most sought-after software development model is Agile that focuses on integrating users rather than the method.
 Agile Software Development technique creates transparency in the working style and that in turn leads to synergized efforts between the business specialists and the programming professionals.
-It incorporates a flexible approach and promotes team interactions and cross-functional environment that ultimately leads to effective solutions.
+It incorporates a flexible approach and promotes team interactions and a cross-functional environment that ultimately leads to effective solutions.

 The Agile Manifesto i.e. Manifesto for Agile Software Development which was laid in the year 2001 specifies certain values that form the essence of Agile.
 It states-